CivicTechTO/toronto-community-directory/_communities/ukai-projects.md

 ---
 name: UKAI Projects
-description: "UKAI Projects is a federally incorporated non-profit cultural organization based in Canada and operating globally.
-Our mission is 'culture for what's coming'."
+description: UKAI Projects is a federally incorporated non-profit cultural organization based in Canada and operating globally.
+Our mission is 'culture for what's coming'.
 source: "issue #46 by @jordyarms"
 tags:
   - type/organization